 Gia is a 2014 fellow of the National Hispana Leadership Institute and a graduate of the Executive Leadership Program at the Harvard Kennedy School.
-Gia has served on the Board of Directors for the National Association of Civilian Oversight of Law Enforcement since 2018 and is the Co-Chair of the Annual Conference Committee and former Co-Chair of the Membership Support and Advocacy Committee.
-She also serves on the State Committee for Colorado Working Families Party and has served as the Co-Chair of the Colorado Latino Forum and various other community boards.
+Gia has served on the Board of Directors for the National Association for Civilian Oversight of Law Enforcement since early 2018 and was elected President in 2021.
+She is also one of the founding members of the Colorado Working Families Party and a former co-chair of the Colorado Latino Forum.

 Gia attended the University of California, Berkeley and California State University, Hayward, focusing on politics, communications, and ethnic studies.
-She worked for numerous non-profits, labor organizations and continuously to increase political representation in elected office.
-Gia has had the great opportunity to work for state, municipal and community leaders and is an innovator in politics for candidates and issues important to low-income communities of color.
+She has worked for numerous non-profits and labor organizations, and has continuously endeavored to increase diverse political representation in elected office.
+Gia has had the great opportunity to work for state, municipal and community leaders and is considered an innovator in politics for candidates and issues important to low-income communities of color.